mauraner/HPV-regional-vaccine-heterogeneity-model/README.md

 3.b Same as 3.a but for scenario 3 (80% of sexual contacts occur within the own canton (overall weighted average), but the 20% are distributed according to the population mobility matrix.
 3.c Gives the number of cantons achieving certain number of relative risk reduction over different sexual mixing levels (0= completely random to 1= completely assortative) and at different time points (number of years after vaccination onset).
 3.d Migration plot or chord diagram of the cantonal interconnectivity, according to each scenario.

+4: Sensitivity analysis can be performed on external servers using the script files: N_03_sensitivity_analysis.R, based on the parameters described in N_01b_params_sens_analysis.R.
+The output can be loaded on R again using N_05_outputs_sens_analysis.R.